jotaalvim/ipma-vsc/ipma-carta/README.md

 - Node.js `18+` (recommended for extension development).
 - ffmpeg installed and available in `PATH`.

+Note: in this extension, ffmpeg is executed as a system command (`ffmpeg -version`), so it is a machine prerequisite and should not be added to `package.json` as a normal npm dependency.

 Install ffmpeg:

 - macOS (Homebrew): `brew install ffmpeg`